Is Changing Brake Pads Easy: Complete DIY Guide for Beginners

 Signs You Need New Brake Pads

 Knowing when to replace your brake pads is just as important as knowing how.
+Including regular brake inspections in your maintenance schedule helps you catch wear early.
 Driving on worn pads compromises your stopping distance and can cause expensive damage to your brake rotors.
 Watch for these common indicators:

 - Squealing or squeaking noise: Most brake pads have a built-in wear indicator, a small metal tab that contacts the rotor when the pad is worn thin, producing a high-pitched squeal.